 Your translation and interpreting needs

 Make sure you clearly explain the nature of your translation and interpreting needs.
 Are you a company in the e-commerce sector who would like to translate its product descriptions?
 Or are you a car manufacturer that would like to have its technical documents translated into several languages?
 Make sure you select an agency that has experience in your specific sector.
 Write a specification by listing the type(s) of services you need.
-Whether you're looking for interpreting service during an international conference on medical topics or transcreation services for your marketing materials, it's important to know exactly what you need to have translated.
+Whether you're looking for interpreting service during an international conference, medical translation or transcreation services for your marketing materials, it's important to know exactly what you need to have translated precisely.

 Researching a translation agency